Trevor Baylis: Personal life

 In 2013 it was reported that Baylis was in financial difficulties and was living in relative poverty, having made little money from his wind-up power invention's commercialization, having lost legal control of the product after it had been re-engineered by his corporate partners, and he was relying on a small income as a motivational after-dinner speaker.

-He died on 5 March 2018 at the age of 80 after a fall on a path on Eel Pie Island, having been afflicted with Crohn's disease in his final years.
-Upon his death he was unmarried and had no living next-of-kin.
+He died on 5 March 2018 at the age of 80 after a heart attack and having been afflicted with Crohn's disease in his final years.
+At the time of his death he was unmarried and had no living next-of-kin.
 A funeral was held at Mortlake Crematorium on 13 March 2018, where his body was cremated in a novelty coffin fashioned as the wind-up radio that he had invented.

 Awards and honours

 Baylis was appointed an Officer of the Order of the British Empire (OBE) for humanitarian services in the 1997 Birthday Honours, and a Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to intellectual property.
 Baylis was awarded 11 honorary degrees from UK universities.
-He received honorary doctorates from Heriot-Watt University in 2003, Leeds Metropolitan University in 2005. and the University of Northampton in 2009.
+He received honorary doctorates from the Open University in 2001,Heriot-Watt University in 2003,Leeds Metropolitan University in 2005, and the University of Northampton in 2009.